scala/actors-migration/src/jekyll/actor-migration-guide.md

  system are created and started at different locations, and changing this can affect the behavior of the system, users need to change the code so actors are started right after instantiation.

+Remote actors also need to be fetched as `ActorRef`s.
+To get an `ActorRef` of an remote actor use the method `selectActorRef`.

 #### Different Method Signatures

 At this point we have changed all the actor instantiations to return `ActorRef`s, however, we are not done yet.